goplot/goplot/README.md

 **goplot.sh Configuration Files**

 goplot.sh has a few configuration variables that are kept in files in the "config" directory under the goplot root.
-This simple configuration uses one variable per file.
-The config directory also holds state files that are accessed on occasion, again one variable per file.
-Keeping tunable configuration parameters and state information in files allows them to be easily changed while the script is running; the new parameter can be echoed to the config file and the script will pick up the changes on the next loop.
+This simple configuration uses one variable entry per file.
+The config directory also holds state files that are accessed on occasion, again one variable entry per file.
+Keeping goplot's tunable configuration parameters and state information in files allows them to be easily changed while the script is running; the new parameter can be echoed to the config file and the script will pick up the changes on the next loop.
 For instance, to configure goplot to start no more than 16 parallel plots this command can be used:

   `echo "16" > /etc/chia/goplot/config/max_plots.goplot`

 Here is a list of the config and state files and a short description of their purpose:

-  - on_toggle.goplot; must be set to "run" or goplot will stop on the next loop, used for graceful shutdown of goplot.sh
+  - *on_toggle.goplot*; must be set to "run" or goplot will stop on the next loop, used for graceful shutdown of goplot.sh
-  - plot_gap.goplot; the minimum length of time in seconds between new plots
+  - *plot_gap.goplot*; the minimum length of time in seconds between new plots
-  - plot_poll.goplot; the minimum length of time in seconds between condition polls
+  - *plot_poll.goplot*; the minimum length of time in seconds between condition polls
-  - load_max.goplot; the goplot load value over which new plots will not be created
+  - *load_max.goplot*; the goplot load value over which new plots will not be created
-  - max_plots; the maximum number of parallel plots that can be running at the same time
+  - *max_plots*; the maximum number of parallel plots that can be running at the same time
-  - index.goplot; the plot index number for this plotter, used in log files and to name the output plot log file
+  - *index.goplot*; the plot index number for this plotter, used in log files and to name the output plot log file
-  - farm_dest.goplot; the last destination farm number used by goplot.sh/tractor.sh
+  - *farm_dest.goplot*; the last destination farm number used by goplot.sh/tractor.sh
-  - farm_temp.goplot; the last temp farm number used by goplot.sh/tractor.sh
+  - *farm_temp.goplot*; the last temp farm number used by goplot.sh/tractor.sh

 **goplot.log**